 Hiking: 2-3 miles.

-This afternoon we can choose to further wander the ruins of Machu Picchu, giving ample time to explore, meditate or photograph.
-Or choose to head back to town for lunch and enjoy a free afternoon to stroll the eclectic village of Aguas Calientes and spend time enjoying the extensive gardens of our hotel which are full of exotic birds and plants.
+This afternoon we head back to town for lunch and enjoy a free afternoon to stroll the eclectic village of Aguas Calientes and spend time enjoying the extensive gardens of our hotel which are full of exotic birds and plants.
 Overnight again in Aguas Calientes.
 Breakfast, lunch and dinner included.

 Hiking: 2-5 miles.
 Optional Machu Picchu Mountain or Huayna Picchu hikes may be unguided.
 Huayna Picchu is steep with some exposure.
 Permits are limited.